jnormile/research-notebook/content/posts/future.md

 -  Progress bars, badges, and similar gamification elements designed to prompt the user towards further exploration of the text and the activities and reward user progress

+And without further ado, it's worth investigating (in as few words as possible) the somewhat complex architecture that constitutes the **how** of `playbook`.